 Do I need to find a potential supervisor before applying?

 No, neither do you need to find a supervisor nor are you expected to contact faculty members before applying.
-You should check our website for an overview of the faculty members who are recruiting Ph.D. students in the current application round (Recruiting Faculty).
+You should check our website for an overview of the faculty members who are recruiting Ph.D. students in the current application round (Recruiting Faculty, please select the tab "Recruiting Faculty" in the top).
 In our online application form, you can select four faculty members for your lab rotations.
 In the section “Scientific interests” you can elaborate on your choice.